Florida Just Changed the Law for Armed Church Volunteers. Here's What That Actually Means.

 Now add an active threat.
 Now add adrenaline.
 Now add the fact that your fine motor skills, your decision-making, and your visual processing all change under extreme stress.
 They don't get better.
 They get worse.
 That's not a character flaw — that's physiology.
 It happens to trained law enforcement officers.
 It happens to military veterans.
 It will happen to you.

-A Concealed Carry License Is Not Church Safety Training
+A Concealed Carry License Was Never Church Safety Training — And Now It's Not Even Required

 I say this as someone who believes deeply in the right to carry and in the responsibility that comes with it.

-What the Law Actually Requires — And What It Doesn't
+What the Law Actually Says — In Full

-• Define a minimum training standard for those volunteers
+Define a minimum training standard for armed church volunteers

-• Remove the legal standard for the use of deadly force in Florida
+Change Florida's legal standard for the use of deadly force

 What a Serious Church Safety Program Actually Looks Like

-I've been building and training church safety teams from the inside.
-Here's what I believe every team needs — not as a legal checklist, but as a genuine commitment to the people they're protecting:
+I've been building and training church safety teams from the inside for years.
+Here's what I believe every team needs — not because the law requires it, but because the people in your pews deserve it:

 Formal selection.
 Not everyone who volunteers to carry should be on the safety team.
 Temperament matters.
 Judgment matters.
-A background review matters.
+A background review matters — even though the state no longer requires one.

 Written policies.
 Role, authority, use of force, de-escalation, communication, and coordination with law enforcement.
 These need to exist on paper before they're needed in practice.